-Anyone who has deal with even the most mild case of acne—in fact, even those who have dealt with occasional pimples (so, everyone)—is probably able to recite the most common blemish-busting ingredients out there.
-You have your salicylic acid for unclogging pores, antibacterial benzoyl peroxide, anti-inflammatory sulfur, ... you know the drill.
+Anyone who has dealt with even the mildest case of acne—in fact, even those who have dealt with occasional pimples (so, everyone)—is probably able to recite the most common blemish-busting ingredients out there.
+You have your salicylic acid for unclogging pores, antibacterial benzoyl peroxide, anti-inflammatory sulfur... you know the drill.
 But in the battle against breakouts, it's not just topical products that deserve a seat at the table.
 Light therapy is an effective alternative option that dermatologists and estheticians boast as painless and effective.
 Ahead, board-certified dermatologists Dr. Rachel Nazarian, Dr. Charlotte Birnbaum, Dr. Marnie Nussbaum, and esthetician Elina Fedotova weigh in on how you can effectively use light therapy for acne.

 Meet the Expert